DavideFrr/ibmqx_experiments/README.md

 # IBMQX Experiments
-The purpose of this repository is to demonstrate entanglement assisted invariance, also known as envariance, and parity learning, using IBM QX series quantum computers.
+The purpose of this repository is to demonstrate entanglement assisted invariance, also known as envariance, and parity learning by querying a uniform quantum example oracle, using IBM QX series quantum computers.

-Here you will find not only the code needed to run the experiments yourself, but also the results of ours
-(in case you don't have the time or patience and just want to see the data).

 ## Requirements